phpearth/docs/interoperability/atom.md

 ## Caveats and Final Thoughts

-Adding a lot of packages might also slightly slow down the performance.
+### Performance

+Having installed and enabled a lot of packages might also slightly slow down the performance.
+When opening very large files (few MB), the editor performance can decrease and the editor becomes unresponsive.
+Currently Atom supports files up to few MB (~10MB), and works a bit better on Linux and macOS systems.
+This has been already noted on [Atom issue tracker](https://github.com/atom/atom/issues), so it might be fixed in the future.

+How to deal with the issue of very large files (for example, log files)?

+Many GUI editors and IDEs have same issues when opening and working on large files.
+People usually solve this with the command line tools like `grep`, `cat`, `head`, `tail`, and `sed`.
+For compressed files there are also `zless`, `zmore`, `zcat`, and `zgrep`.

+### Learning Curve

+At first, Atom might seem a bit overwhelming, specially to fine tune it for your needs.
+So, as with every tool, take some extra time and read the [documentation](https://atom.io/docs) to get to know it in more details.

 Multiple community packages can have the same keybindings and in this case need to be reconfigured manually.
-When dealing with very large text files (few MB), the editor performance can decrease and the editor occasionally becomes unresponsive (this has been already noted on Atom issue tracker, so it might be fixed in the future).

 Which packages to install and which not is your choice and preference.
 For PHP development in particular, many tasks can be done by using native tools in